logancyang/obsidian-copilot/README.md

 </details>

 When opening an issue, please follow the issue template and include relevant console logs.
 You can go to Copilot's settings and turn on "Debug mode" at the bottom for more console messages.
 On Mac, you can open the console by pressing `Cmd+Opt+I`.
 On Windows, you can open the console by pressing `Ctrl+Shift+I`.

-## 📝 Planned features (feedback welcome)

-- Support **embedded PDFs** as context.
-Index PDFs in the vault locally same as notes.
-- Image support in chat.
-- User profile with different system prompts and model parameters for different use cases e.g. work, personal, creative writing, etc.
-- Interact with a **powerful AI agent** that knows your vault that has access to various tools like web search, note search, youtube video to markdown, etc. Explore, brainstorm and research like never before!

 ## 🙏 Thank You